ironbar/arc25/docs/03_State_of_the_art.md

 ![other reasoning model results](res/2025-03-18-14-48-47.png)

-Other reasoning models such as `r1` and Sonnet 3.7 but none of them achieve as high results as OpenAI's model.
+There are other reasoning models such as `r1` and Sonnet 3.7 but none of them achieve as high results as OpenAI's model.
 That does not happen in other fields such as mathematics, so probably OpenAI is using some 2d data for its RL training.

 Interestingly in the [results](https://arcprize.org/blog/r1-zero-r1-results-analysis) we can see that `r1` uses 6-11k tokens to solve each task.
 That is between 5 and 10 times less than `o3`.